Julio Argentino Roca: Legacy

 Roca's thought has been associated with the idea of Juan Bautista Alberdi around the idea of a "possible republic": a republican government, with broad civil and economic freedoms but with an exercise of political life restricted to the ruling elites.
 The possible republic would give way to the true republic, of a fully democratic character.
 The ideal of a possible republic, with its politically conservative line, was one of the sources of political conflict that led to the emergence of various oppositions, even from the members of the Generation of '80 themselves.

 During the twentieth century, Roca was recognized as one of the statesmen who forged the foundations of the modern Argentine republic.
 As such, Roca has been honored by designating cities, departments, lakes, streets, avenues, squares, monuments, parks, schools and railway lines throughout the country.
 Examples include the city of General Roca in the province of Río Negro, the town of Presidencia Roca in the province of Chaco; the town of Presidente Roca in the province of Santa Fe; the Colonia Roca of the province of Entre Ríos; the General Roca Department of the province of Córdoba.
 In Buenos Aires, a major thoroughfare and a railway branch are named after him and an equestrian statue of him was erected in 1941.
+Another equestrian statue was inaugurated in 1941 in the Bariloche Civic Center.

 In recent years, there has been an increasing re-evaluation of Roca's place in Argentine history, particularly his involvement in the Conquest of the Desert.
 Some groups claim that he committed genocide against the Native Argentines.
 Those who consider Roca as genocidal have proposed removing the name Roca from the places and areas with which he has been honored.

+Javier Milei praised Roca for his economy freedom, besides the fact that Roca also advocated for state interventionism and not only for economic liberalism.

+Tributes and criticism

+At the inauguration ceremony of the current President of Argentina, Javier Milei, on 10 December 2023, the latter referred to Julio Argentino Roca as "one of the best presidents in Argentine history".
+During his address to the people of the nation, President Milei quoted a phrase spoken by Roca in his inaugural speech before Congress on 12 October 1880.